Pairing Wine with Summer Fruits and Vegetables

 Joy!
 Summer produce begins to fill the bins in grocery stores and farmers’ markets stalls at last!

-At Kendall-Jackson, the Farm-to-Table Dinner Series starts soon, with its diverse array of local ingredients that are used to highlight the Jackson family’s California wines.
+At Kendall-Jackson, the Farm-to-Table Dinner Series runs from July through October, with its diverse array of local ingredients that are used to highlight the Jackson family’s top rated California wines.
 There’s no better time than the summer to “work on” (if we must) loving our veggies and fruits as so many of them blossom into their peak seasons over the next few months.

 What’s one of the best parts of this summer eating mindset?
 Wine is made from fruit, too, so there is absolutely a place on the table for fermented juice!